 Sleep tight guys, and don't be letting the Amazon marketplace 'Image Thieves' be giving you bad dreams!

-Ah-harr me hearties, come with me, Davy Brodie, a Scottish Artist, Illustrator, And Film Maker, on a tale of corporate greed, and Image Thieves operating on the high seas of the Amazon marketplace.
+Ah-harr me hearties, come with me, Davy Brodie, a Scottish Artist, Illustrator, And Film Maker, on a tale of Image Thieves operating on the high seas of the Amazon marketplace.

 It’s not for the lilly-livered!
 Along this journey you’ll find danger, thrills, and some damn funny illustrations.
 But beware - the tentacles of the ‘Image Thieves’ are wriggling around waiting to trap you at any moment!

-Read on, ship-mates, and together we’ll defeat the ‘Image Thieves’ and force Amazon to take copyright seriously…or make them walk the plank!
+Read on, ship-mates, and together we’ll defeat the ‘Image Thieves’ and clear Amazon's briny sea of these ne'erdowells!